If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Outcome report

-12 Informing te tamaiti
+12 Informing te tamaiti or rangatahi

-We help te tamaiti understand that someone:
+We help te tamaiti or rangatahi understand that someone:

 • has taken their concerns seriously